Calamario/Data-Structures-and-Algorithms/Data_Structures/Stack_and_Queue/README.md

 an event to occur.

 ## Challenge
-Implement the Link list by creating a Node Stack, Queue class.
+Implement the Stack and Queue by creating a Node Stack, Queue class.
 Within the Stack and Queue class, create the following methods appropriate for each class.
 * Push - O(1) add a Node before the Top for Stacks
 * Pop - O(1) return the Node at the Top of the stack, remove the returned node from the stack and reassign the Top.
 Temp is necessary
 * Peek - O(1) returns the Top of the stack.